 - Dark pink/ peach roses: We are thankful to have each other in our lives.

-Deciding which blooms to use in your bouquet can kindle conversations, inspired by the language of flowers, that have the potential to strengthen your marriage long after the flowers have wilted…
+Deciding which blooms to use in your bouquet can kindle conversations.
+They can be inspired by the language of flowers, that have the potential to strengthen your marriage even long after the flowers have wilted.